 When I self-published my first book, Susan, through Amazon and Draft2Digital, I knew very little about book-writing or publishing.
 So from the moment I started working on it, I tried to think of it as “just an experiment”.
-No matter what the outcome, I was bound to learn something useful.
+No matter what the outcome, I was certain to learn something useful.
 I did learn a lot, and I had fun doing it.

 Now I’m about to experience the more traditional way of publishing, with the news that my second book has been accepted by Fremantle Press.
 Instead of me being author, designer, publisher and marketer, I’ll be part of a team.